brian-yu/pedestrian-cam/README.md

 This is the repository for the project talked about in this [blog post](https://www.byu.io/2017/12/07/counting-people-with-ml).

 ## How to get up and running:

+0. Ensure you have prerequisite libraries
+	- Install Python 3 and OpenCV python

 1. Clone YOLO & Darknet
 	```bash
 	git clone https://github.com/pjreddie/darknet